 There are plenty of other methods to build SEO credibility such as working on local SEO efforts and optimizing multimedia content.
-The key is to keep up with changing search engine algorithm trends and adjusting accordingly.
+The key is to keep up with changing search engine algorithm trends and adjust accordingly.

 Which is More Cost-Efficient?

-In general terms, SEO is free where ads require a budget.
-But when done efficiently, ads can be very profitable, a lot faster.
+In general terms, SEO is free whereas ads require a budget.
+But when done efficiently, ads can be very profitable, and a lot faster.
 Of course, this isn’t a guarantee for every ad campaign you run.
 The word of SEM advertising can be difficult if you’re in a competitive industry.
 When a keyword is highly sought after, CPC can range from $20 – $100 per click.

-If you’re in a highly competitive field and don’t want to pay out loads of money into your online marketing efforts at the moment, strategic SEO might be where to focus.
+If you’re in a highly competitive field and don’t want to pay loads of money into your online marketing efforts at the moment, strategic SEO might be where to focus.

 Anyone can technically perform SEO best practices, but if you don’t have the time to allocate to this digital marketing strategy, it’s best to pay for an SEO agency to handle the workload.
 SEO specialists have spent years of research developing their skills since SEO changes every single day.

 But do keep in mind that a lot of traffic garnered from SEO is informational.
-Visitors solely looking for an answer to their search query might take more effort to turn into a paying customer.
+Visitors solely looking for an answer to their search query might take more effort to turn into paying customers.
 If you can rank for the same keywords that your customers are using to find advertisements from your competitors, then you’re as good as gold.

 Each Strategy Exists on a Different Timeline

 SEO is a long-term goal.
 Your efforts and any funds spent towards seeking professional assistance won’t be fruitful overnight.
 SEO is all about continued maintenance and patience.
 If you do your own SEO work, this may be relatively cheap.
-But if you hire help, it will be an on-going investment that you won’t see results for right away.
+But if you hire help, it will be an ongoing investment that you won’t see results for right away.
 However, a good SEO specialist will do things the right way so you can see results faster.

 Online advertising is a short-term strategy.
 When executed correctly, ads can give you immediate results.
-Moreover, a successful campaign will provide a worthwhile ROI in real-time.
+Moreover, a successful campaign will provide a worthwhile ROI in real time.
 Again, if you tackle ads yourself you can save money but you might not see the best results if you’re not familiar with SEM.
 Hiring a professional ads manager could be another significant investment to consider.